Introduction

 How does the Halo effect occur?

 When we try to form an opinion about someone, we do so based on what we already know, and we fill in the rest ourselves with what fits.
 This is quick, but not objective.
-We like it when the new information confirms our existing beliefs, similar to confirmation bias.
+We like it when the new information confirms our existing beliefs, just like the confirmation bias.
 And by having to base our final judgment on only one aspect, we can decide faster, and our lazy brain likes that.

 Practical examples